tlhakhan/virtualmachine-builder/README.md

 # 📖 README
-This repo helps build virtual machines using packer on VMware ESXi hosts.
+This repo helps build virtual machines using Packer on VMware ESXi hosts.

-- [x] Build on a simple network with DHCP and DNS.
+- [x] Build VMs on a simple network with just DHCP and DNS.
 - [x] Doesn't use TFTP server for netbooting.
 - [x] Doesn't use a separate HTTP server.
 - [x] Built-in HTTP templating server.